pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 needs on virtual ad hoc markets, which will then propose the obvious deal between them.
-If the three of them accept the deal, then an electronic contract will be secured, which is a formal proof of their agreement to perform the swap.*
+If the three of them accept the deal, then an electronic contract will be secured, which is a formal proof of their agreement to perform the swap.''

 Let us now explain what is meant by an open, ubiquous, peer-to-peer, secure protocol suite for multi-party exchanges of contracts.